 16 Surprising Reasons Your Hair Is Falling Out

-Whether your hair is thinning or coming out in clumps, these health conditions and styling mistakes could be the culprit.
+Whether your hair is thinning or coming out in clumps, these health conditions and styling mistakes could be to blame.

 You have a hormonal disorder

 When women have a hormonal disorder that causes high levels of testosterone, including polycystic ovary syndrome (PCOS), they may experience thinning of hair on the scalp.
 Often these conditions are also associated with acne, irregular periods, and hair growth in areas typically seen in men, says Joshua Zeichner, MD, director of cosmetic and clinical research in dermatology at Mount Sinai Hospital in New York City.
 “Over-the-counter supplements, such as Nutrafol, can help provide the follicles with the necessary building blocks for healthy hair production,” he says.

 “The sun damages the cuticle, allowing harmful rays and heat to penetrate deeper,” explains dermatologist Dendy Engelman, MD, of Medical Dermatology & Cosmetic Surgery Centers.
 “Additionally, exposure to free radicals without antioxidants to neutralize them can cause serious oxidative stress to the body and, in this case, the hair.”
 Try using a sun protection spray, such as Living Proof Restore Instant Protection, or Clarins Sun Care Oil Spray.
 (Here are some easy ways to help your sun-damaged hair.)